cyberark/sidecar-injector/README.md

 Expected to contain the following paths:

-+ CONJUR_VERSION - the version of your Conjur instance (4 or 5)
++ CONJUR_VERSION - the version of your Secrets Manager instance (4 or 5)
-+ CONJUR_APPLIANCE_URL - the URL of the Conjur appliance instance you are connecting to
++ CONJUR_APPLIANCE_URL - the URL of the Secrets Manager appliance instance you are connecting to
 + CONJUR_AUTHN_URL - the URL of the authenticator service endpoint
-+ CONJUR_ACCOUNT - the account name for the Conjur instance you are connecting to
++ CONJUR_ACCOUNT - the account name for the Secrets Manager instance you are connecting to
-+ CONJUR_SSL_CERTIFICATE - the x509 certificate that was created when Conjur was initiated
++ CONJUR_SSL_CERTIFICATE - the x509 certificate that was created when Secrets Manager was initiated

 #### conjur.org/conjurAuthConfig